Monitoring platform events

 Purpose

 EximeeEvents is a plugin for the Router2 application.
-It provides an endpoint that accepts events which are then written to the appropriate Kafka topic.
+It provides an endpoint that receives events, which are then saved to the appropriate Kafka topic.

 Configuration